differentrain/LocalcDocuments/README.md

 ## Drag-Drop

 You can drag a number-box and drop it on another number-box to swap them values.
-By pressing Shift-Key, The value in dragged number-box would be copied to the target number-box.
-And you can reorder number-boxes simply by pressing Control-Key.
+By pressing `Shift` key, The value in dragged number-box would be copied to the target number-box.
+And you can reorder number-boxes simply by pressing `Control` key.

 You can also drag a number-box to Exp-pad as a reference, and the result-area(if it is not empty or invalid value) in Exp-pad can be dragged to any number-box too.

-If you drag a number-boxe to the text-box owned by Var-pad, the value will be copied to text-box.
-You can also drag and drop it on a existed variable who is in the variable-list to update variable's value, and the variable can be dragged to number-box.
+On Var-pad, If you drag a number-box to the text-box which is used for entering variable value, the value will be copied to the text-box.
+You can also drag and drop number-box on a existed variable who is in the variable-list to update it's value, and the variable can be dragged to number-box.

 ## Shortcuts